 Adrian is also a member of the United Kingdom Knee Osteotomy Registry Steering Committee, which released its first annual report in early 2018.
 This first annual report is the culmination of many years work.
 The project was Adrian’s original idea 12 years earlier, in conjunction with Mr Neil Thomas.

 Adrian has a recognised centre for the ESSKA Osteotomy travelling fellowship, his Unit having been chosen as one of four leading centres in Europe to showcase their techniques and experience.

-He is also a course convenor for the annual Basingstoke Knee Osteotomy Masterclass, now in its 11th year.
-The last event in December 2017 included a live femoral & tibial simultaneous correction, which was the first time this had been done in the UK.
+He is also a course convenor for the annual Knee Osteotomy Masterclass, now in its 12th year.
+The forthcoming event in February 2019 will be held at the prestigious Lord’s Cricket Ground.